Enterprise Agreement 2017

 An employer wishing to employ a person under the provisions of this clause will take reasonable steps to make changes in the workplace to enhance the employee's capacity to do the job.
 Changes may involve re-design of job duties, working time arrangements and work organisation, in consultation with other workers in the area.

 In order for an adequate assessment of the employee's capacity to be made, an employer may employ a person under the provisions of this clause for a trial period not exceeding 12 weeks, except that in some cases additional work adjustment time (not exceeding four weeks) may be needed.

 During that trial period, the assessment of capacity will be undertaken and the proposed salary rate for a continuing employment relationship will be determined.

-The minimum amount payable to the employee during the trial peroid will be no less than $82 per week or such other higher rate that may be determined by the Fair Work Commission.
+The minimum amount payable to the employee during the trial period will be no less than $82 per week or such other higher rate that may be determined by the Fair Work Commission.

-Work trials should include induction or training as appropriate to the job being trialed.
+Work trials should include induction or training as appropriate to the job being trialled.